preeti453/demo-repo/README.md

 # demo-repo
-This is my Git repository file.
+This is my first Git repository file.
 <br/>
 Author of this repository is Preeti Yadav